 Furthermore, fenugreek can lead to allergic reactions.
 Before adding this plant to your diet, you need to consult your doctor about food allergies and do some tests to find out whether you can consume fenugreek.

 In addition, fenugreek contains fiber which can make the body to be less effective when it comes to absorbing oral drugs.
-Pregnant women should avoid fenugreek or limit its use and use it only in cooking because there is possibility to cause labor.
+Pregnant women should avoid fenugreek or limit its use and use it only in cooking because there is a possibility to cause labor.

 Fenugreek seeds and leaves, i.e., methi are found in Asian food stores.
 On the other hand, the herbal supplements that have fenugreek seed extract and fenugreek seed powder in the form of a capsule are available in health food companies.

 You should know that the fenugreek seeds have a nutty, bitter taste.
 These seeds are usually used in spice blends.
-Indian recipes use these seeds in pickles, curries and also other sauces.
+Indian recipes use these seeds in pickles, curries, and also other sauces.

 When it comes to consumption, you can sprinkle fenugreek powder over your yogurt or simply drink fenugreek tea.